linked-db/linked-ql/site/overview.md

 → All in just `~100 KiB` (min+zip)

-Conceptually, these are not separate features – they are aspects of the same thing: **the full application-database relationship, *formalized* at the query boundary**.
+Conceptually, these are not separate features – they are aspects of the same thing: **the application-database relationship, *formalized* at the query boundary**.

-The model is delivered as a universal database contract that works across database engines, runtime environments, and deployment architectures.

 ---

 ## Why LinkedQL

-There's a whole category of technology stacks and manual labour required to expose, query, and sync data between an application and the database:
+There's a whole category of tooling, infrastructure, and manual effort dedicated to exposing and querying the dabatade, and keeping runtime and lifecycle states in sync:

 + an ORM to query and model objects from relational data
 + an API server (REST/GRAPHQL) to expose data to application clients